 From pilots to doctors, professionals at the top of their game are improving their performance using checklists, and the potential to do the same in catering and hospitality is huge.

 As systems and processes become more and more complex, those who oversee these processes need a way to effectively manage them.
 The checklist is a simple tool which has proven its worth across a number of industries, and it is going to be an equally vital tool for the future.
 Indeed, many critical daily tasks in leisure, foodservice and catering are ideal for checklists as they are repeated, time-sensitive and recorded.

 When most people think of checklists, they think pen-and-paper, and this is traditionally what was deployed.
 However, there are some significant drawbacks in trying to use paper checklists in hospitality environments:

-- The physical environment does not suit pen-and-paper documents, which can easily lost or destroyed if deployed in areas like kitchens.
+- The physical environment does not suit pen-and-paper documents, which can easily lost or destroyed if deployed in areas such as kitchens.

 - Paperwork builds up quickly and may not always be reliable.